Types of Water Contaminants & How to Make Water Safe

 For easier measuring follow these tips:

-• Store your measuring devices with your bleach so it's there when you need it.
+• Keep your measuring device with your bleach supply.

 DOWNLOAD INSTRUCTIONS